AashrayaJha/QCMod-NF/readme.txt

    Curve_endos contains code to compute the geometric endomorphisms of the curve, and hence the Neron--Severi group as well.
    The folder XH model contains code provided by Jeremy Rouse which was used to compute the model of XH first presented in RSZB.

 --tests: Some tests while extending code to run for number fields.
-Used examples in QCMod on Steffen Müller's
+Used examples in https://github.com/steffenmueller/QCMod/.
-         GitHub.

 If you have questions or suggestions or if you find bugs, let me know.